 A student is placed on academic probation if his or her cumulative grade-point average falls below 2.00.
-When a student is placed on academic probation, the Office of Academic Services will send the student (and his or her advisers) a letter defining the terms of the probation and indicating what constitutes satisfactory progress toward removal of the probationary status.
+When a student is placed on academic probation, the Registrar will send the student (and his or her advisers) a letter defining the terms of the probation and indicating what constitutes satisfactory progress toward removal of the probationary status.
 Satisfactory progress includes achieving a minimum 2.00 semester grade-point average and meeting the other requirements in the letter.
 A student remains on probation until the cumulative grade-point average reaches 2.00.

 Probationary status is indicated on the permanent record as well as on the grade report.
-A student on academic probation may not register for more than 1 16 semester-hours for any regular semester during the term of the probation.
+A student on academic probation may not register for more than 16 semester-hours for any regular semester during the term of the probation.
 In addition, the following extracurricular programs are available only to students in good academic standing: varsity sports, campus media, student government offices, student club offices, drama productions, and music ensembles.
 (Music ensembles and drama productions are not prohibited to those students on academic probation who are taking them for credit as part of their academic load of 16 or fewer semester-hours.)